-The department offers a minor in psychology that consists of 6 courses:
+The psychology department offers a minor that consists of six courses:

-- PSY 1330 General Psychology - Five additional courses Five additional psychology courses are required, at least two of which must be 3000-level.
+- PSY 1330 General Psychology - Five elective courses Students complete five additional courses in psychology, at least two of which must be 3000-level.
+Students may choose to take one approved elective course from outside the psychology department.
+See the list of approved electives from other departments below.